 Long term v. short term marriages

-May 24, 2016 Self-Care
+July 24, 2025 Self-Care

 From a statutory perspective, the length of the marriage can be a factor both in property division as well as spousal support.
 What is the significance behind labeling marriages “short term” or “long term?”
-Where can you find the definitions of a short term marriage as opposed to a long term marriage?
+Where can you find the definitions of a short-term marriage as opposed to a long-term marriage?
 This blog will address those issues.

-As to property division, if you are married a short length of time, and brought property into the marriage, you can advocate to the trial judge that based on all the factors under sec.
+As to property division, if you are married for a short length of time, and brought property into the marriage, you can advocate to the trial judge that, based on all the factors under sec.
 767.61 (property division statute), that based on the length of the marriage and property brought into the marriage by either party, you should be awarded your pre-marital assets; that is an argument almost impossible to make if you are married long term, and exceedingly difficult, if you fall into the gray area of 11-19 years.
-The shorter length of time you are married, the more likely the court will restore to both parties property that they brought into the marriage and will only divide up the marital assets acquired after the marriage, or any significant increase of the pre-marital asset that occurred during the marriage.
+The shorter the length of time you are married, the more likely the court will restore to both parties property that they brought into the marriage and will only divide up the marital assets acquired after the marriage, or any significant increase of the pre-marital asset that occurred during the marriage.

 The length of the marriage is also a significant factor when it comes to dealing with the issue of maintenance (spousal support).
-In a short term marriage of less than 7 years, it is exceedingly difficult to convince the trial court that one spouse should support the other, the logic being, the parties are simply not married long enough to warrant the court to order maintenance payments.
-There can be exigent circumstances in a unique case where the court might consider it, but generally if you are married less than 7 years, the answer is probably going to be no. Some judges may even say no to any marriage of less than 10 years.
+In a short-term marriage of less than 7 years, it is exceedingly difficult to convince the trial court that one spouse should support the other, the logic being, the parties are simply not married long enough to warrant the court to order maintenance payments.
+There can be exigent circumstances in a unique case where the court might consider it, but generally, if you are married less than 7 years, the answer is probably going to be no. Some judges may even say no to any marriage of less than 10 years.
 If you fall into the other category, married more than 21 years, the marriage will be considered long term, and if there is a disparity in the respective incomes, and considering all of the factors under sec.
-767.56, (maintenance statute) there certainly is going to be a maintenance order.
-Further, on long term marriages, under Wisconsin law, the court will start with the presumption that the net available income should be split in two, and that the maintenance order be indefinite in duration.
-On marriages of 11-19 years, the court has discretion as well to set the amount of maintenance and instead of setting an indefinite spousal support order, may set a fixed duration term, to the spousal support order.
+767.56, (maintenance statute), there certainly is going to be a maintenance order.
+Further, on long-term marriages, under Wisconsin law, the court will start with the presumption that the net available income should be split in two, and that the maintenance order be indefinite in duration.
+On marriages of 11-19 years, the court has discretion as well to set the amount of maintenance and, instead of setting an indefinite spousal support order, may set a fixed duration term to the spousal support order.

 So, the next time you hear someone say, “what difference does it make how long you are married,” you tell them, that the length of the marriage is a very significant and compelling factor that the court must consider both in deciding property division, if a short term marriage, or in a longer term marriage, the length and amount of spousal support.